anmei18/data_wrangling_1/tidy_data.md

   read_csv("data/FAS_pups.csv") %>%
   janitor::clean_names() %>%
   # use ` ` to turn a number to a variable
+  # from the 'sex' column, take '1' from datset and set it as male and '2' and set it as female
   mutate(sex = recode(sex, `1` = "male", `2` = "female"))
 ```